The iPhone 14 is about to arrive. Here’s everything that’s different

 Guessing the release date is the easiest part of iPhone forecasting: it follows a dependable schedule, so you can almost predict it years in advance.
 Any departures could cause major problems for Apple, which tends to mean that if it isn’t following the usual plan, it will leak out.

-The phone is usually revealed in the second week of September and then actually released a week and a half later, on a Friday.
+The phone is usually revealed early in September and then actually released a week and a half later, on a Friday.

 While that has changed somewhat in recent years – since the pandemic, Apple’s usually regular release schedule has become a little less regular – it will likely be on a similar schedule, if not the exact same.